 In the Matter of Judicial Complaints, Nos.
 04-18-90137; 04-18-90152 (4th Cir.
 Jud.
 Council Oct.
 31, 2019): A judicial assistant for a district judge alleged that the judge sexually harassed her by engaging in unwanted physical contact; subjecting her to a hostile work environment; and retaliating against her when she rejected the judge's advances and vetoing a buyout that would have resolved her claims.
-The special committee found that the physical encounters between the subject judge and the complainant were consensual; that the complainant intentionally led the subject judge on; and that after the complainant unequivocally told the subject judge that the judge's conduct made her uncomfortable, the subject judge stopped trying to pursue a relationship with her.
-The Judicial Council found that the subject judge had engaged in serious misconduct and that it was somewhat mitigated by the complainant's conduct, the fact that there was no pattern of improper activity, and that the judge had acknowledged the actions were inappropriate.
+The special committee found that the physical encounters between the subject judge and the complainant were consensual; that the complainant intentionally led the subject judge on; and that after the complainant unequivocally told the subject judge that the judge's conduct made her uncomfortable, the subject judge had engaged in serious misconduct and that it was somewhat mitigated by the complainant's conduct, the fact that there was no pattern of improper activity, and that the judge had acknowledged the actions were inappropriate.
 The judicial council issued a private reprimand to the subject judge.

 In the Matter of a Judicial Complaint, No. 04-16-90088 (4th Cir.
 Jud.
 Council Apr.
 24, 2018): A complaint alleged that a magistrate judge harassed a driver based on racial stereotyping and told the driver that, as a federal judge, the "Feds" could be summoned with the push of a button.
 A special committee found that the judge's actions in accosting the driver created an appearance of impropriety and eroded public confidence in the judiciary.
 The Judicial Council ultimately found that the judge's conduct constituted judicial misconduct and that the appropriate sanction was a private reprimand.
 Although the judge took voluntary corrective action, the Judicial Council found that this was not the first time that the judge's temperament had been questioned.
-Therefore, to preserve public confidence in the judiciary, the Judicial Council issued a private reprimand to the judge.
+Therefore, to preserve public confidence in the judician the judiciary, the Judicial Council issued a private reprimand to the judge.

-the investigation.
+In re Complaint of Judicial Misconduct Against United States District Judge \\\\\\ Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
+Jud.
+Council Dec.
+3. 2015): A special committee found that the subject judge made inappropriate and unwanted sexual advances towards a court employee; failed to understand the gravity of the judge's inappropriate behavior and the effect it had on court operations; and allowed false factual assertions to be made in response to the complaint which contributed to the length and cost of the investigation.
 The Judicial Council publicly reprimanded the judge, suspended the judge's case assignments for one year, and required the judge to take sensitivity training at the judge's own expense.
 The Judicial Council concluded that the judge's actions did not warrant a recommendation for impeachment.
 See also In re Complaint of Judicial Misconduct, No. 16-01 (U.S. Jud.
 Conf.
-July 8, 2016); In re Complaint of Judicial Misconduct Against United States District Judge , Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
+July 8, 2016); In re Complaint of Judicial Misconduct Against United States District Judge \\\\\\, Under the Judicial Improvements Act of 2002, No. 05-14-90120 (5th Cir.
 Jud.
 Council Sept.
 28, 2016).